 A good PR team will also have a crisis plan in place.
 With a crisis plan, you can respond appropriately and in a timely manner when the situation calls for it.
 Your PR team will also be able to connect you to the right media outlets to share your message.

-When crisis hits, it’s natural for your first response to be denial.
+When a crisis hits, it’s natural for your first response to be denial.
 On the other hand, many companies also believe they need to get all the information before they respond publicly.

 Don’t do either of these things.
 Instead, respond immediately and tell the public you’re looking into the security breach.
 Offer to monitor the accounts of your affected clients free of charge.
 Update them with information as you get it.